ortus-boxlang/boxlang-docs/language/components/README.md

 user = createObject( "component", "User" ).init();
 ```

 In later chapters we will investigate the concept of [dependency injection](../../extra-credit/dependency-injection.md).
-Please also note that the `createObject()` function can also be used to create different types of objects in Boxlang like:
+Please also note that the `createObject()` function can also be used to create different types of objects in BoxLang like:

 * Components
 * Webservices \(WSDL based\)